TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2025.md

 The curious case of the throttled table
 * Unexpected write throttling
 * System to manage collection of survey data
-* Legacy RDBMS system rewritten to DynmamoDB.
+* Legacy RDBMS system rewritten to DynamoDB.
 Legacy system handled 600 TPS peak.
 * New system needs to handle 45000 TPS, seeing throttling at 800 TPS
 * Workflow: read a table and write to three tables
 * Privacy important.
 Separate PII and survey response tables, each with a random id (PiD,SiD).
 Tied together by entry in RandomID table (PK=PiD,SK=SiD) with restricted access.
 One way hash to map random id -> national user id.